actions-marketplace-validations/UmerMuxhal_python-lambda-layer/README.md

 The `python_version` only accepts versions of python mentioned in AWS Lambda docs; [Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).

-The `layer-name` can be anything you prefer.
+The `layer_name` can be anything you prefer.
 This is restricted to letters, numbers, hyphens, and underscores.

-The `layer-directory` is the folder path in git repository where `requirements.txt` file exists.
+The `layer_directory` is the folder path in git repository where `requirements.txt` file exists.
+It is optional in case `requirements.txt` file is in root of repository.

 The `bucket_name` parameter is the name of S3 bucket in which you want to upload the lambda layer.